TopoInVis-Workshop/2024/_includes/dates.md

 # Important Dates

 Paper Abstracts
-: Wait for the decision
+: To be determined

 Paper Submissions
-: Wait for the decision
+: To be determined

 Author Notifications
-: Wait for the decision
+: To be determined

 Camera-Ready Deadline
-: Wait for the decision
+: To be determined

 ## Symposium